-Non-Resident student tuition fee for 2012-2013 is: \$3,400.00 but you wish for your child to attend in this division you are required to complete and submit to Lynchburg City Schools a Non-Resident Student Tuition Form.
+Non-Resident student tuition fee for 2014-15 is: \$3,400.00

+If your child is not a legal resident of the City of Lynchburg but you wish for your child to attend in this division you are required to complete and submit to Lynchburg City Schools a Non-Resident Student Tuition Form.
 You can find the form on www.lcsedu.net or contact the Department of Finance at 515-5011.
-Any time during the school year you move outside the city limits, tuition to Lynchburg City Schools is effective immediately, for the remainder of the year.
+Any time during the school year you move outside the city limits, tuition to Lynchburg City Schools is effective immediately for the remainder of the year.
 Fees for additional services may apply.